devsongue/bizmanager/DEPLOYMENT_GUIDE.md

 # Deployment Guide for BizManager Application

-This guide provides step-by-step instructions for manually deploying the BizManager application on a VPS.
+This guide provides step-by-step instructions for manually deploying the BizManager application on a VPS, as well as using automated deployment through GitHub Actions.

 ## Prerequisites

 1. A VPS with Ubuntu 20.04 or later (recommended)
 2. Root or sudo access to the VPS
 3. A domain name (optional but recommended for production)
+4. For GitHub Actions deployment: SSH access to your VPS and Docker Hub account

 ## Server Setup